krishlibran/R-Assignment-1-Production-Audit/README.md

 | CNC_Lathe        | 1       |
 | Milling_Machine  | 1       |

+Solution from R: 3 operators forgot to log in their downtime

 Task 2: Filter for Bottlenecks.
 Create a new data frame using filter() that only contains records where Downtime_Minutes is greater than 30.
 We only care about major stops.

 Solution from Execl: The records where Downtime_Minutes is greater than 30 are as follows: